pini-gh/nginx-proxy/README.md

         ...
     }

+For this to work when the receiving side of the passthrough is another reverse proxy, `proxy_protocol`must be enabled in its HTTPS `listen` directive.
+If this is not the case, this nginx instance won't know about the target hostname and won't be able to choose the appropriate server to route the requests to.

 ### Contributing

 Before submitting pull requests or issues, please check github to make sure an existing issue or pull request is not already open.